Nitrooos/Nitrooos.github.io/_posts/en/2019-04-24-auth-on-preprod-servers.md

 ### Special authentication link

-Let's notice the method above can be quite inconvenient.
+Let's notice the method above is quite inconvenient for users.
 It requires opening a console every time we need to authenticate on server, which can be particuraly annoying for testers.
 Why?
 Because they often use the incognito mode of the browser, which creates a new session every time.
 In order to make their lifes